ehhdang/AMEX-Default-Prediction/README.md

 ## Proposed Timeline
 The project's timeline and task breakdown is detailed in this [Gantt chart](https://docs.google.com/spreadsheets/d/1NwSPawBI_k9x3xHloXmnbROMbCaqwuFalB0XVgNrCJ8/edit?usp=sharing).

-## Contribution Table
+## Contribution Table for Project Proposal
- - Hassan Naveed : Select supervised models; Code and analyze supervised models
+ - Hassan Naveed : Methods, Result, and Discussion for the supervised portion.
- - Aditi Prakash : Select supervised models; Code and analyze supervised models
+ - Aditi Prakash : Introduction, Background, and Problem Definition.
- - Emma Dang : Clean and preprocess data into a usable form; Code and analyze unsupervised models
+ - Emma Dang : GitHub Pages, Proposed Timeline, and Contribution Table.
- - Amritpal Singh : Select unsupervised models; Code and analyze unsupervised models
+ - Amritpal Singh : Method, Result, and Discussion for the unsupervised portion.